Sauce Labs vs BrowserStack vs Testkube: Which Testing Platform Fits Your Stack?

 BrowserStack: Deep dive

 BrowserStack is a cloud-hosted testing platform that offers a similar core proposition to Sauce Labs: a managed grid of real browsers and physical devices for cross-platform testing.
+See the Testkube vs BrowserStack page for the direct head-to-head.

 What BrowserStack does well